 1919 The Tallinn Teachers’ Seminar was established in Tallinn.
 The school has had a variety of names throughout its history (e.g. Tallinn Teachers' Institute from 1947-1952; Tallinn Pedagogical Institute from 1952-1992; and Tallinn Pedagogical University from 1992-2005) but its history of teacher training is now carried on by the Tallinn University Institute of Educational Sciences and a number of other units in the university that provide teacher training.

 1922 The Tallinn City Pedagogical Museum was established.
-Its aim was to support the work of schools in Tallinn and to lend out study materials but soon the museum widened its scope and started to organize exhibitions, lectures and workshops, create study materials and support school cinemas and radios.
+Its aim was to support the work of schools in Tallinn and to lend out study materials, but soon the museum widened its scope and started to organise exhibitions, lectures and workshops, create study materials and support school cinemas and radios.
 Today the museum is part of Tallinn University and is known as the Estonian Pedagogical Archives-Museum.

 1938 The Tallinn University Terra building was completed.